-The TANK MEMORIAL YPRES SALIENT and it's on site “Register Book” commemorates 243
+The TANK MEMORIAL YPRES SALIENT and on site “Register Book” lists 243

-action or died of wounds and are commemorated by the Commonwealth War Graves
+action or died of wounds, buried or commemorated by the Commonwealth War Graves

 Commission in Belgium.

-Also commemorated is a single WW2 Royal Tank Regiment soldier buried nearby.
+Also commemorated is a WW2 Royal Tank Regiment tank crew member buried nearby.

 British Army Commanders, Royal Tank Regiment Commanders, the RTR Regimental Colonel, Officers, NCO's & soldiers amongst others attended the inauguration ceremony.